 29. Watch recorded user sessions: When you’re building cross-platform apps using development tools, watch recordings of real people using your app to understand exactly how people interact with your mobile app design.

 30. Deconstruct your funnel to start building an A/B testing plan: A/B testing enables mobile app makers to improve their key metrics and KPIs by trying out new designs for everything from signup flows, gating features, messaging, review process, in app referrals, onboarding flow, guiders within the app, discovery of features, checkout funnel and CTAs.

 31. A/B test all app updates to reduce risk.
 Any mobile app developer will tell you that releasing new features in an app or changing aspects of the underlying architecture can be risky business.
-This means the stakes for app updates are high and PMs should do everything possible to ensure they are high quality.
+This means the stakes for app updates are high and PMs should do everything possible to ensure they are high quality in real-time.
 If something isn’t caught, an app update could include bugs or interaction issues that damage the user experience or unexpectedly tank business metrics.

 More test ideas for your user onboarding tour.

 37. Test different navigation layouts: Try testing different navigation layouts.
-Let’s explore WhatsApp together for testing ideas.

 38. Test removing distractions from your CTA: If you have other elements on the screen near the CTA, try removing them so that it makes things simpler for the user experience.